tardebut/maskrcnnpy/README.md

 # Mask R-CNN for Object Detection and Segmentation

-OMAR GUTIERREZ ARENAS: THIS BEGINS BEING A COPY OF THE MASK-RCNN REPOSITORY FOUND AT https://github.com/matterport/Mask_RCNN.git WHICH WAS RELEASED BY THE AUTHOR UNDER A MIT LICENSE.
+OMAR GUTIERREZ ARENAS: ON AUGUST 24TH OF 2020, THIS BEGINS BEING A COPY OF THE MASK-RCNN REPOSITORY FOUND AT https://github.com/matterport/Mask_RCNN.git WHICH WAS RELEASED BY THE AUTHOR UNDER A MIT LICENSE.

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.